Constitutional Law I, Constitutional Law II, Advanced Constitutional Law, First Amendment, Second Amendment, State Constitutional Law.

 Canadian Gun Control: Should America Look North for a Solution to its Firearms Problem?
 5 TEMPLE JOURNAL OF INTERNATIONAL & COMPARATIVE LAW 1 (1991).

 The Morality of Self-Defense and Military Action: The Judeo-Christian Tradition.
-(Praeger, 2015, forthcoming).
+(Praeger, 2017).

 The Truth About Gun Control.
 (Encounter Books, 2013).

 Firearms Law and the Second Amendment: Regulation, Rights, and Policy (Aspen Publishers 2012).
-AIMING FOR LIBERTY: THE PAST, PRESENT AND FUTURE OF FREEDOM AND SELF-DEFENSE (Merril Press, 2009).
+AIMING FOR LIBERTY: THE PAST, PRESENT AND FUTURE OF FREEDOM AND SELF-DEFENSE (Merril Press, 2d ed.
+2018).

 THE HELLER CASE: GUN RIGHTS AFFIRMED (Bloomfield Press, 2008).
 With Alan Korwin.